soyoahn/soyoahn.github.io/_posts/2025-05-29-blog-post-ideas.md

 * Internal Style Guide: I'd like to share my quickest version of a contributor's guide.
 And the reasoning behind why mine is a quick one pager.
 * Docs requested by the reader (just send me an email request or a comment and I'll try to make it happen).
 The only downside to internal docs writing is that it's hard to generate shareable professional samples for future jobs.
 * Since I get asked all the time: What I think about AI (spoiler: Please don't use it to outsource any of your thinking.
 Your neuroplastic brain will adapt to all your cut corners and it won't be pretty.)
-* A few recipes (my visual method)
 * Why you need a technical writer who cares about the whole information experience (example: docs migration - updating systems outside of docs system with updated links)
 * My checklist before taking on any other job.
 [Started here: [Job Interview Questions](../../06/06/job-interview-questions.html)]
 * Just a long post/rant explaining that it is partly your job as a tech writer to *get your docs read*.
 If they're not being read, you should reconsider the content and how you're presenting the info.

 ### My Game Dev Journey
 Answers to common questions so I can just share a link.
-* How I got here, How I moved to mutiplayer production (spoiler: sheer luck and people who believed in me)
+* How I got here, How I moved to mutiplayer maps production (spoiler: sheer luck and people who believed in me)
 * Why I left a dream job
 * Why I love doing internal technical writing in games and how I think it's different from other tech writing (or should be)

 ### Motherhood
 Hey, it's the core of who I am now.
 How could I _not_ write about it?